artist BIO:

 ARTIST STATEMENT:

-I believe in the ability of art to challenge oppressive structure -- scraping and peeling back to reveal or to maintain what is buried or covered underneath and to create something entirely new.
+I believe in the ability of art to challenge oppressive structure -- setting new ground, scraping and peeling back to reveal or to maintain what is buried or covered underneath and to create something transformative within those constraints.
+This becomes a commentary on social change as well as environmental change.
+In our time of political and environmental catastrophe, my work parallels a discussion between the destruction, healing and treatment of body and land.